SumoLogic/sumologic-kubernetes-collection/deploy/docs/Best_Practices.md

 ```

 We have defined several file paths where the buffer chunks are stored.
+These can be observed under `fluentd.buffer.filePaths` key in `values.yaml`.

 Once the config has been modified in the `values.yaml` file you need to run
 the `helm upgrade` command to apply the changes.